saeidrazavi/Dictionary-learning-for-reconstructing-noisy-image/README.md

 ```

 # How to learn dictionary?
-suppose we have all $x_{i}'s$. now we want to learn dicitionary in a way that minimize reconstruction error. that is:
+suppose we have all $x_{i}'s$. now we want to learn dictionary in a way that minimize reconstruction error. that is:

 $$D^{k}=agmin_{D} \ \sum_{i=1}^{N}||y_{i}-D^{k-1}x_{i}^{k}||$$